Signs Your Lymphatic System Is Clogged

 When the lymphatic system is clogged it creates swelling (edema) known as lymphedema, also known as lymphatic obstruction.
 Lymphedema may develop quickly, or it may develop slowly over several months.
 This condition can be overlooked or misdiagnosed as a weight problem or obesity.

 There are 2 main types of lymphedemas:

-Primary –caused by alterations (mutations) in genes responsible for the development of the lymphatic system.
+Primary Lymphedema is rare and inherited.
+It can develop in infancy, during puberty or pregnancy, or in some cases after the age of 35.
+It is caused by alterations (mutations) in genes responsible for the development of the lymphatic system.
 The faulty genes cause the parts of the lymphatic system responsible for draining fluid to not develop properly or not work as they should.
-Primary lymphoedema often runs in families, although not every child born to someone with the condition will develop it themselves.

 Known common causes of lymphedema